- 3-3/4 to 4-1/2 cups all-purpose flour

 - 1. In a large bowl, combine 1-1/4 cups flour, sugar, yeast and salt.
 In a small saucepan, heat sour cream and water to 120°-130°.
 Add to dry ingredients; beat until blended.
 Beat in eggs until smooth.
 Stir in enough remaining flour to form a soft dough.

 - 2. Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and refrigerate overnight.

 - 3. Punch dough down.
 Turn onto a lightly floured surface; roll out to 1/2-in. thickness.
 Cut with a floured 2-1/2-in. biscuit cutter.
 Using the dull edge of a table knife, make an off-center crease in each roll.
 Fold along crease so the small half is on the top; press along folded edge.

-- 4. Place in a greased 15-in. x 10-in. x 1-in. baking pan, allowing edges to touch.
+- 4. Place in a greased 15x10x1-in. baking pan, allowing edges to touch.
 Cover and let rise in a warm place until doubled, about 25 minutes.
 Brush tops with butter.
 Bake at 375° for 12-15 minutes or until golden brown.
-Yield: 2 dozen.

 1 each: 118 calories, 3g fat (2g saturated fat), 26mg cholesterol, 139mg sodium, 20g carbohydrate (5g sugars, 1g fiber), 3g protein.